jonasbn/perl-test-timer/README.md

 and correct accordingly.
-- Execution exceeded threshold and timed out, the exception is thrown if the execution of tested code exceeds even the alarm, which is default 2 seconds, but can be set by the user or is equal to the uppertreshold + 2 seconds.
+- Execution exceeded threshold and timed out, the exception is thrown if the execution of tested code exceeds even the alarm, which is default 2 seconds, but can be set by the user or is equal to the upperthreshold + 2 seconds.

     The exception results in a diagnostic for the failing test.
 This is a failsafe to avoid that code runs forever.
 If you get this diagnose either your code is